jmpressjs/docs/contribute.md

 ### Grunt

-We use the command line build tool: [grunt](https://github.com/cowboy/grunt).
+We use the command line build tool: [grunt](https://github.com/gruntjs/grunt).
 It requires Node.js.
-If you already have Node.js installed, navigate to your copy of jmpress.js and run the command: `npm install --dev` to install any development dependencies.
-It is recommended to install grunt globally with `npm install grunt -g`.
+If you already have Node.js installed, navigate to your copy of jmpress.js and run the command: `npm install` to install any development dependencies.
+It is recommended to install the grunt command globally with `npm install grunt-cli -g`.

 Then navigate to your copy of jmpress.js and run the command: `grunt` (windows: `grunt.cmd`) to build.
 You can also use the command `grunt watch` to continuously build jmpress.js as you edit.